Supreme Court of Brunei Darussalam

-The Supreme Court of Brunei Darussalam is the highest court of Brunei Darussalam, though its decisions are subject to appeal in civil cases to the Judicial Committee of the Privy Council.
+The Supreme Court of Brunei Darussalam is, in theory, the highest court of Brunei Darussalam, though its decisions are subject to appeal in civil cases to the Judicial Committee of the Privy Council.
 The Chief Justice and other Judges of the Supreme Court are appointed by the Sultan of Brunei to sit in judgment of the most acrimonious contentions in the country.

 Supreme Court Building

 The Supreme Court of Sarawak, North Borneo, and Brunei was replaced by the Supreme Court of Brunei Darussalam in 1963.
 The High Court and Court of Appeal that make up the new Supreme Court have the same authority as the previous Supreme Court.
 The Supreme Court Building has had several locations since it was founded, including Kuala Belait.
 Both the former Secretariat Building and the old Lapau Building were partially occupied by it.

 The new Supreme Court Building was the subject of an architectural competition that the government held in 1978.
 Sungai Kedayan to the east and Jalan Tutong to the north border the building's chosen location.
 The building's construction started in February 1981 and was finished in 1983.
 The structure cost B$20 million to construct and has a 96,500 square foot floor space.
 The Supreme Court Building's ribbon-cutting event took place on 15 March 1984.